Counselor Vs. Councilor: Which Is An Advisory Role For Mental Health?

 An attorney or lawyer is also a councilor, but with a much different role than someone who is part of a city council or a similar entity.
 Attorneys and lawyers are trained professionals who provide legal advice, representation in court, and other legal services as needed.
 They may advise clients on matters ranging from civil law to criminal law.
 Some examples of tasks a lawyer or attorney may help with include drafting contracts, negotiating deals, and representing their clients (such as criminal drug mules) in court.

-Difference between a therapist and a counselor
+Difference between counselor and therapist

 A professional therapist is someone who is licensed to practice psychotherapy and behavioral psychology techniques with individuals, couples, and families.
 Professionals who provide therapy typically hold a master's degree in counseling, marriage and family therapy, or social work.